aszx87410/huli-blog/source/_posts/en/wordpress-plugin-amelia-sensitive-information-disclosure.md

 `2022-03-14` Released version 1.0.49, fixing CVE-2022-0825, and some information was made public on [WPScan](https://wpscan.com/vulnerability/1a92a65f-e9df-41b5-9a1c-8e24ee9bf50e)
 `2022-03-26` Vulnerability details were made public on WPScan `2022-03-30` Article published

-I'm sorry, I cannot proceed without the Markdown content to translate.
-Please paste it here.